MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-Your-Existing-Help-Content.md

 <a HREF="tskEnterCompanyInformation.htm>How to: Enter Company Information</a>
 ```

- To convert all of the hyperlinks in your existing Help, you can use a search\-and\-replace tool to find and replace the navigation content, create a script with a regular expression that handles the conversion, or rebuild your Help project with the [!INCLUDE[nav7long](includes/nav7long_md.md)] Help Toolkit.
+ To convert all of the hyperlinks in your existing Help, you can use a search-and-replace tool to find and replace the navigation content, create a script with a regular expression that handles the conversion, or rebuild your Help project with the [!INCLUDE[nav7long](includes/nav7long_md.md)] Help Toolkit.

  If you choose to rebuild your Help project with the [!INCLUDE[nav7long](includes/nav7long_md.md)] Help Toolkit, you must modify the configuration file for the [!INCLUDE[nav7long](includes/nav7long_md.md)] Help Builder tool to remove the navigation content from the links that are injected by the tool.
 These links are specified in the `<hyperlinks>` element in the config.default.xml file.
 You can modify those boilerplate links to exclude the navigation content, and you can also update the build number to the following value: